vovkkk/Toway/Readme.md

 # Toway
-This is probably one of the weirdest apps out there — aggregation of certain tasks from file(s) in plain-text format.
+Aggregation of certain tasks from file(s) in plain-text format — reduce noize to see only important stuff, and quickly open file at corresponding line in Sublime Text to see context or edit; list updates automatically as soon as you save file.

-It have been created with [PlainTasks](https://github.com/aziz/PlainTasks#plaintasks) in mind.
+It has been created with [PlainTasks](https://github.com/aziz/PlainTasks#plaintasks) in mind; all kinds of bullets are supported including [TaskPaper](http://www.hogbaysoftware.com/products/taskpaper) style.

-Basically, the idea is to get a destruction-free list which answer the question _what I gotta do today?_

 [Click here to watch animated demo of how it works](toway-demo.gif)